 Director ian Mitchell

-Gemini has performed throughout the UK and abroad (Australia, The Czech Republic, Germany, Ireland, Italy, Latvia, Oman, Taiwan); given frequent radio and television broadcasts; has recorded music by Maxwell Davies (a Sunday Times Contemporary CD of the Year); John White (a BBC Music Magazine Top 40 CD of the Year); Philip Grange (2 CDs, both selected as Critic's Choice of the Year for Gramophone magazine) Nicola LeFanu (2 discs); David Lumsdaine (3 discs); Lindsay Cooper; Giles Easterbrook; Tim Ewers; Stephen Goss; Geoffrey Poole; Camden Reeves; Howard Skempton, and recorded Douglas Young's music for The Tailor of Gloucester, which has been shown worldwide on television.
+Gemini has performed throughout the UK and abroad (Australia, The Czech Republic, Germany, Ireland, Italy, Latvia, Oman, Taiwan); given frequent radio and television broadcasts; has recorded music by Maxwell Davies (a Sunday Times Contemporary CD of the Year); John White (a BBC Music Magazine Top 40 CD of the Year); Philip Grange (3 CDs, two selected as Critic's Choice of the Year for Gramophone magazine, one the winner of The Art Lounge USA 'What a Performance' award for the best classical CD of 2019); Nicola LeFanu (3 discs); David Lumsdaine (3 discs); Lindsay Cooper; Giles Easterbrook; Tim Ewers; Stephen Goss; Geoffrey Poole; Camden Reeves; Howard Skempton, and recorded Douglas Young's music for The Tailor of Gloucester, which has been shown worldwide on television.
 In 2013 a DVD of Maxwell Davies's music theatre work Miss Donnithorne's Maggot and other works was launched at the Singapore Film Festival.

-UK festival appearances include Aldeburgh, Bath, Brighton, Chester, Guildford, Huddersfield, King's Lynn, St Magnus, Spitalfields, Warwick & Leamington, and there have been concerts abroad for the British Council and other organisations.
+UK festival appearances include Aldeburgh, Bath, Brighton, Chester, Guildford, Huddersfield, King's Lynn, Lichfield, St Magnus, Spitalfields, Three Choirs, Warwick & Leamington, and there have been concerts abroad for the British Council and other organisations.

 The ensemble was a prize winner in the music category of the Prudential Awards for the Arts, and has been a recipient of an Arts Council Incentive Award.